 If you want some proof, check out this guy.
 He had problems with disconnection and he went and bought a powered USB Hub.

 First of all, try the DisplayPort to HDMI.
 Connect that converter into your DisplayPort slot behind your GPU, and then connect the Oculus Rift HDMI cable to it.

 If the issue remains, talk to Oculus support and ask if they could send you a replacement HDMI cable.

-If they don’t want to, I guess you have no other options other than buy a new cable set.
-Oculus Rift sells them under ‘accessories‘ page for 50 bucks.
+If they don’t want to, I guess you have no other options other than buying a new cable set.
+Oculus Rift sells them under the ‘accessories‘ page for 50 bucks.
 You’ll get a 4-meter USB and HDMI cables.

 It really sucks but sometimes the fault is really in the cables, maybe one of the animals chewed on it, or it was somehow bent so much that you start to lose connection.
 Even bent pins shouldn’t be excluded.
 You can check it by removing the HDMI cable from the PC and Oculus Rift.
 Here is how to do it on Oculus Rift.

 If you don’t want to spend money on cables, you could also try to get an entirely new headset:

 8. Ask the support for a new headset.

 If you bought it from Oculus directly or from Amazon, they should send you a new headset.
 You might have an issue if your country is a bit far and you ordered it from Amazon.